krzysztof-sikorski/quintolin/doc/mechanics/ticks.md

   (side effect of database structure)
 - *In v3*: regeneration is reduced by hunger (details below)
 - *In v3*: regeneration cannot be lower than **1 AP / hour**
-- *In v3*: inactive users and dead users do not regenerate AP (inactive users are defined as users that did not act in the last **5 days**)
+- *In v3*: inactive users do not regenerate AP (inactive users are defined as users that did not act in the last **5 days**)

 ### Hunger debuff